 If so, you're not alone.
-A study from the American Academy of Otolaryngology shows that while 45% of adults occasionally snore, for 25% of the population, it's a serious problem.
+According to ENTHealth, A study from the American Academy of Otolaryngology shows that while 45% of adults occasionally snore, for 25% of the population, it's a serious problem (1).
 The fact that the snorer in question is a man is no coincidence.
 It's a much more common problem in men than it is in women.

 So, before she has to choose between her husband, her job, and her sanity, let's go over some solutions everyone can use to stop the snoring for good.
-One study suggested that earplugs are a simple and effective treatment to help bed partners of snorers sleep better, but there are also other ways to combat this problem.
+A study in the National Library of Medicine suggested that earplugs are a simple and effective treatment to help bed partners of snorers sleep better.
+But there are also other ways to combat this problem (3).

 Switch Out Your Pillows

 Believe it or not, sometimes your pillows are to blame for incessant snoring.